rerun-io/rerun/docs/README.md

 The entry point to the documentation is [`/content/index.md`](./content/index.md)

-Code examples can be rendered in multiple languages by placing them in `snippets/all`, like so:
+Snippets can be rendered in multiple languages by placing them in `snippets/all`, like so:

 ```
 /docs